Skip to content

 They think that looks don’t matter – buyers DO judge a book (or product) by its cover.
 A store that in uninviting and full of products with no covers (or unattractive ones) will turn away most buyers almost instantly.
 Sellers who put time and care into creating appealing covers present themselves as being more put together and are associated with creating higher-quality products.
 Learning simple design techniques and adding attractive backgrounds and fonts will go a long way in helping TpT sellers maximize their sales.

-They create only inexpensive products – while many products on TpT cost just a buck or two, this is a really tough way to make millions.
+They create only inexpensive prspend a little make a lot on TpToducts – while many products on TpT cost just a buck or two, this is a really tough way to make millions.
 Creating longer, more robust products and bundles is a great way to move your store from pocket change to serious income.

 They price their products incorrectly – pricing can be tricky business in TpT.
 Too low, and your buyers may assume that your products are poorly made and not give your store a chance.
 Too high, and you may offend buyers and lead them to another buyer’s store.
 Find the sweet spot for your products.
 Do not undervalue your work, but rather consider what YOU would pay for that product and how much time you are saving an educator.